rguixaro/portfolio/src/content/project/en/dynasty.md

 A web application designed to register the family tree of a family.
-It allows to consult and modify the data of any member of the ‘dynasty’, as well as add new members. members.
+It allows to consult and modify the data of any member of the ‘dynasty’, as well as add new members.
 Hosted, with the API and the (non-relational) database, on a server (VPS).